Othonna gymnodiscus

 The natural habitat

 E. clandestina is quite common in the Western Cape.
-There the plant usually grows at altitudes between 60 and 450 meters, on hills among rocks and various kinds of thickets.
-In figure 7, a photo by Coby Keizer, we see a specimen (estimated to be 1 meter tall) about 30 km north of the town of Riversdale.
+There, the plants usually grow at altitudes between 60 and 450 meters, on hills among rocks and various kinds of thickets.
+In Figure 7, a photo by Coby Keizer, we see a specimen (estimated to be 1 meter tall) about 30 km north of the town of Riversdale.

 In Fig. 8, a photo by Bertus Spee taken at De Rust, we see what the sun in South Africa does to the plants: they are beautifully stocky and splendidly coloured.